Last update 16/06/2021

 What should happen before you leave hospital

-When you are ready to be discharged from hospital, your health team will discuss this process with you, and you should be escorted to the hospital discharge lounge within one hour.
+On the day that you are ready to be discharged from hospital, your health team will discuss this process with you and take you to the discharge lounge.
+You should then expect to be discharged within two hours.

 2) Hospital lounge and patient transport

-While you are waiting in the hospital discharge lounge, the discharge co-ordinators should discuss with you your transport home, and support with immediate practical measures such as shopping and the turning the heating on, if there is no one at home to help you do this.
+While you are waiting in the hospital discharge lounge, the discharge co-ordinators should discuss with you your transport home, any medication you might need, and support with immediate practical measures such as shopping and the turning the heating on, if there is no one at home to help you do this.

 They should also discuss with you whether you are likely to need any longer-term recovery support.